kasparsd/contact-form-7-extras/readme.txt.md

 ## Description

-This plugin enables simple controls for some of the advanced features of the [Contact Form 7](http://wordpress.org/plugins/contact-form-7/) plugin:
+This plugin enables simple controls for some of the advanced features of the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin:

 - Disable AJAX form submissions
 - Disable default form CSS
 - Disable automatic paragraph formatting
 - Disable HTML5 input field types or enable the HTML5 input type fallback
-- Track form submissions, errors and completions with Google Analytics and Matomo (formerly Piwik)
+- Track form submissions, errors and completions with Google Analytics, Matomo (formerly Piwik) and Facebook Pixel.
 - Redirect to URL on form submission
 - Specify the Google Recaptcha language